University of Ottawa Faculty of Law: Reputation

 The Faculty of Law is well known for its successful mooting program and track record of international successes.
 The moot team has won the Vis Moot, the Oxford Intellectual Property Moot, and various other competitions, outperforming rival schools like Harvard Law School in many cases.

 Offerings in areas of practice including environmental law, health law, criminal law, tax law, and technology law have become highly developed, with diverse practical and academic offerings being made available to students in those areas.
 The school is also known for its strong focus on public-interest law.
 More recently, there have been efforts to bolster offerings in business and corporate law with the creation of the new Business Law Clinic.

 Maclean's magazine last released its annual law school ranking on September 19, 2013, and has not released any rankings for law schools since then.
 In that evaluation, Ottawa's common law program was ranked 10th overall in Canada, scoring particularly well (3rd overall) in the category for Supreme Court clerkships.
 The civil law section was ranked 3rd in Canada among other civil law schools (the majority being in the province of Québec).
 In 2019, the law school was ranked 5th in Canada according to University Magazine.

-It was ranked in Times Higher Education 2020 ranking as the 92nd best law school in the world.
+It was ranked in Times Higher Education 2024 ranking as the 58th best law school in the world and consequently the 4th best law school in Canada.